programmer-1991/gamers-digest/README.md

 - At the top right of the repository page, click "Fork" to create a copy in your own GitHub repository.

 **Clone the Repository:**
 When you create a repository on GitHub.com, it exists as a remote repository.
-You can clone your repository to create a local copy on your computer and sync between the two locations.Creating a clone allows you to have a local copy of the project.
+You can clone your repository to create a local copy on your computer and sync between the two locations.
+Creating a clone allows you to have a local copy of the project.
 Follow these steps:

 - Navigate to https://github.com/programmer-1991/gamers-digest.
 - Click the green "Code" button at the top right.